open-afc-project/openafc/src/README.md

 coalition_ulsprocessor: Takes raw FS data in the format provide by the FCC, or corresponding  government agency for other countries, and pieces together FS links.

-rkflogging: Library used by afc-engine for creating run logs.
+afclogging: Library used by afc-engine for creating run logs.

-rkfsql: Library used by the afc-engine for reading sqlite database files.
+afcsql: Library used by the afc-engine for reading sqlite database files.

 ratapi: Python layer that provides the REST API for administration of the system and responding to requests